 Survivor guilt hit me very hard almost 3 years ago when I lost my best friend Michelle in March 2015.
+She was only 22 years old.
 She experienced so many side effects after her cancer that eventually took her life, but through it all she was so hard-working and had a plan.
+She was one of my closest friends and we actually met through our oncology clinic when we found out we both went to Saint Xavier.
+We instantly hit it off when I met her my sophomore year/her freshman year, and she was my roommate my senior year/her junior year.
 When I lost her, I was completely broken inside.
-Besides “why,” I also started saying “should’ve, would’ve, and could’ve.”
+It was especially heart-wrenching because she just got home because she was doing better and making progress.
+Her death completely blind-sided our friends and I. Besides “why,” I also started saying “should’ve, would’ve, and could’ve.”
 I should’ve talked to her more towards the end, I could’ve visited her more, etc. There was never-ending thoughts about the past that I could not change.
 And recently, the AYA cancer community has lost a handful of well-known fighters in less than a year, including my dear friend Melissa.
 It felt as if I could not fully grieve one loss before another one happened.
 I think about all these beautiful individuals who were so driven, intelligent, and had big plans.
 Then I think about myself, and right now I am feeling lost and trying to discover my purpose, and I ask again…why did I survive and they did not?

 This is a part of the grieving process and PLEASE know that it is okay to have those “why” and guilty feelings.
 Survivor guilt is a healthy form of grief and it comes in many ways and we all process it differently.
 Another resource states that, “What makes survivor guilt especially complex is that the experience varies dramatically for each individual.
 Whether a person experiences survivor guilt, its duration and its intensity all vary from person to person.”
 I think that is a very simple, yet powerful statement.